Updated on April 11th, 2022 by Felix Martinez

 This portfolio quality is reflected in the company’s strong fundamentals.
 In an extremely challenging period for many REITs, particularly those operating in the retail industry, Agree Realty continues to post impressive results.

-In the 2021 first half, core FFO increased 43% to $112 million.
-Adjusted FFO increased 41% to $110 million, while on a per-share basis adjusted FFO rose 9.2%.
+For the full year of 2021, core FFO increased 41.8% to $241 million.
+Adjusted FFO increased 40.4% to $236 million, while on a per-share basis adjusted FFO rose 9.7%.
 Per-share AFFO growth was much lower than overall AFFO growth due to the dilutive impact of share issuances.
-Still, the company has generated strong growth to begin 2021, even on a per-share basis.
+Still, the company has generated strong growth for 2021, even on a per-share basis.

 Agree Realty grew adjusted funds from operations by an average of just over 6% in the past five years.
-We estimate they can continue growing AFFO on average at the mid-point, at 5.0% into 2026.
-We see Agree Realty being able to grow AFFO through their three-pronged growth strategy revolving around acquisitions, development, and partner capital solutions.
+We estimate they can continue growing AFFO on average at the mid-point, at 5.0% into 2027.
+We see Agree Realty being able to grow AFFO through its three-pronged growth strategy revolving around acquisitions, development, and partner capital solutions.

 Future growth is likely, as Agree Realty continues to invest in new properties.
-Agree Realty invested approximately $366 million in 59 retail net lease properties in the second quarter.
-Looking back further, it has invested $5 billion in properties since 2010.
+Agree Realty invested approximately $314.7 million in 71 retail net lease properties in the fourth quarter.
+Looking back further, it has invested $5.6 billion in properties since 2010.

 Source: Investor Presentation

-The company recently raised its full-year acquisitions target to $1.2 billion-$1.4 billion.
+The company recently raised its full-year acquisitions target to $1.1 billion-$1.3 billion.
 Rent increases will also provide FFO growth.

 Agree Realty, like most REITs, is highly reliant on the solvency of its tenants so any headwind or recession within the economy will directly affect it.
 To combat this, the corporation emphasizes a balanced portfolio with exposure to counter–cyclical sectors and retailers with strong credit profiles.